GREERIANA/AboutMe/README.md

 - 🔭 I’m currently working on ... an AI-first eCommerce platfom powered by IBM Watson.
 - 🌱 I’m currently learning ...
 Rust, WebAssembly, and the WASM Cloud.
 - 👯 I’m looking to collaborate on ... fashion and beauty brand startups.
-- :books:  I'm currently reading
-> Terraform Up and Running, Vol. 3;
-> The Phoenix Project;
-> UX Strategy, 2nd Ed. by Jamie Levy
+- :books:  I'm currently reading ...
+Terraform Up and Running, Vol. 3 by Yevgeniy Brikman; The Phoenix Project by By Gene Kim, Kevin Behr and George Spafford; UX Strategy, 2nd Ed. by Jamie Levy.

 ---